We camped overnight at the base of the mountain. First thing in the morning, after breakfast, we set out for the top. Just the two of us.

 Dad’s poor temper had persisted for some days, now, and he wasn’t talking about it, even to Mum.
 We’d all been worried about him: if he was feared and respected, he was also much loved by family, servants and neighbours alike.
 But no one had a clue as to what troubled him.
 He’s spent much time alone lately, and when we saw him in unguarded moments he looked old, and tired and even afraid.
 Not things that you’d ever associate with Dad if you knew him.

 I had hoped that this mysterious trip into the mountains would help clear the air, maybe give us chance to talk: but he’d said hardly a word all day.
 He’d woken me early in the morning with just a shake and a nod.
 I’d had barely time for a quick bite of breakfast before we’d been on our way.
 All my attempts to start conversation had been ignored.
-Dad just drove, and didn’t even tell me where we were going, much less why.
+Dad didn’t even tell me where we were going, much less why.

 And now we’d arrived – or almost: the ground underfoot was no longer turf or soil, but hard granite, and the metal shod tip of Dad’s stick sounded loud and harsh as it struck.
 The summit was just ahead, but the path became ever steeper, and at last I called up.
 “Dad!
 I need a rest!”